Home

 Charles and Barbara's first child, the third Charles Nowasky, was born on January 13, 1898.
 On September 12, 1918, he registered for the draft, as he was required to do by law.
 He was 20 years old at the time and living at Avenue L & 17th Street with his mother and brother, Frederick.
 He worked for the Bush Company running a freight elevator.
 He was 5' 5" tall, weighed about 135 pounds, with blue eyes and brown hair.
 Later in life, he suffered from impaired vision and worked for the Industrial Home For The Blind in Brooklyn in the early 1940's.

-He was working as a handyman at Kings County Hospital when he died there on March 12, 1954 at the age of 56 of natural causes.
+Charles was working as a handyman at Kings County Hospital when he died there on March 12, 1954 at the age of 56 of natural causes.
 He was living with his mother and brother Frederick at 683 Coney Island Avenue in Brooklyn at the time.
-His death certificate indicates he was a widower, but I have no record of any marriage.
-He is buried at Evergreens Cemetery.
+His death certificate indicates he was a widower, but I have no record of the death of Gladys.
+Charles is buried at Evergreens Cemetery.

 ----------------------------- Frederick Nowasky ------------------------------